 - Burying of the Japanese Knotweed in a temporary Bung or permanently

 This is our preferred method of dealing with the plant.
 We have all the necessary, National Proficiency Tests and Council certification.
 Typical weed killers we use are Glyphosate, during the active growing period.
 Triclopyr and 2, 4-D Amine can also be used through the growing season.
 Spraying should not occur when plants are in flower as weed-killer is translocated through the entire plant and can kill bees and other pollinators.
 As the rhizome can remain dormant for up to 20 years we actively check to see if the root is also dead before disturbing the soil, this will then avoid contamination of other areas.

-We can also perform injection treatments, this is ideal if the Japanese Knotweed is near a water course or if it is growing adjacent to specimen plants that you don’t want to be effected by spraying a systemic translocating herbicide.
+We can also perform injection treatments, this is ideal if the Japanese Knotweed is near a watercourse or if it is growing adjacent to specimen plants that you don’t want to be affected by spraying a systemic translocating herbicide.

 Table of Suitable Herbicides Depending on Condition:

 |Herbicide||Affects Grasses?||Time of Application||Approved for use near water?||Persistency|

 |Glyphosphate||Yes||May-Oct (late season preferable)||Yes in certain formulations||Non-Persistent|